Utility Account FAQ

-Unfortunately not, there are a few recommendations you can do:
+Unfortunately no. However, there are a few recommendations you can do:

-We are billed by The Capital Region SW Water Commission for our water that comes from the North Saskatchewan River
+We are billed by The Capital Region SW Water Commission for our water, which comes from the North Saskatchewan River

 In 2009, the Town reservoir was filled 145.5 times which equated to 103,864 cubic meters of water used throughout the year.

 Where do I find water conservation and ban information?